Jaya (film)

 Jaya is a 2002 Indian Tamil-language film directed by the Ratnaraj-Kalanathan duo, starring Ramya Krishnan and Sherin.

 Plot

-The movie is of murder mystery genre, where a college student gets murdered and one of her friends starts a hunt for the killers.
-Some of the shots for the movie were taken at the SRM College for Hotel Management, where Swetha Eswarawaka, a college student would be part of some competitions along with the lead cast of Ramya Krishnan and Sherin playing the role of college students.
+A college student gets murdered and one of her friends starts a hunt for the killers.

 Production

 A set resembling a college auditorium was erected at a cost of about ₹10 lakh at a studio in Chennai.
 It was a college scene, celebrating International Women's Day, that was shot.

 Soundtrack

 The music was composed by Bharani.